kurtekat/shaiya-episode-6/ep6/server/README.md

 ## Getting Started

-1. Navigate to the `bin` directory and read the documentation.
+Navigate to the `bin` directory and read the documentation.
 Install the binaries to `SERVER\PSM_Client\Bin` and execute the store procedures in SQL Server Management Studio.
+Open the project in Visual Studio, target the x86 platform, and build the solution.
+Copy the library to `SERVER\PSM_Client\Bin` and use `ps_game.ct` to inject the library.

-2. Open the project in Visual Studio, target the x86 platform, and build the solution.
-Copy the library to `SERVER\PSM_Client\Bin` and use `ps_game.ct` to inject the code.
+Note: calling `LoadLibraryA` before ps_session packet `0x105` arrives will result in `g_nPayLetterEnable` being set to `false`.
+The intent is to use functions that are available to accomplish a task and avoid machine code as much as possible.

-3. The game service is owned by the `NT AUTHORITY\SYSTEM` account.
-When the library attempts to establish a trusted connection with SQL Server, it will try to log in with that account.
+When the library attempts to establish a trusted connection with SQL Server, it will try to log in with the `NT AUTHORITY\SYSTEM` account.
 One way to ensure the login succeeds is to add `NT AUTHORITY\SYSTEM` to the `sysadmin` role.

 ```sql
 ALTER SERVER ROLE [sysadmin] ADD MEMBER [NT AUTHORITY\SYSTEM]